- ABOUT US

 This stunning Grade II* Surrey property was built in 1932 by renowned architects Connell, Ward and Lucas and is a rare example of the Modernist Movement in architecture.

 Described at the time as ‘more like an invention by Picasso than a house’ the building was revolutionary for its time and divided opinion.
 Built using reinforced concrete with a flat roof it is designed to prioritise light and space.

 The windows are key to the original concept which is based on the movement of the sun in the morning the breakfast room gets the early sun and the living room benefits from the light in the late afternoon.

 Windows from the Clement EB20 range were manufactured and polyester powder coated in a matt Pastel Blue.
 The Clement EB20 steel doors include Clement’s multi-point locking door system which can achieve PAS4:2016 in accordance with approved Document Q.

 Furniture: 158SF ‘Hampstead’ handle with satin chrome finish on side hung casements.
 FA3006 SC ‘Chelsea’ handle in satin chrome finish on doors.

 EB20 multi-point locking door system.

-Clement EB20 bespoke steel windows are manufactured from hot rolled steel window sections generally in compliance with BS 6510 which are produced from recycled steel source material.
-Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 or BS EN 13438.
+Clement EB20 bespoke steel windows are manufactured from hot rolled steel window and door profiles generally in compliance with BS 6510 Revision 10 Nov 2020 which are produced from 98% recycled steel source material.
+Hot dip zinc galvanised to EN ISO BS:1461 and with a polyester powder coat paint finish to BS:6497 2005 EN 13438 2018.